HolySpiritStudios/MonorepoStarter/README.md

 ## Setup

+### Replacing Placeholders

 1. Clone the repository
-2. Find replace the following strings:
+2. Find and replace the following strings:
-   - `wseng-monorepo-starter` with a short unique name for your project (all lowercase, dash-separated, max 12 characters)
+   - `ws-mono-st` with a short, unique name for your project (all lowercase, dash-separated, max 12 characters)
+   - `wseng-monorepo-starter` with a longer, unique name for your project (all lowercase, dash-separated)
    - `WS.Eng Monorepo Starter` with the name of your project
-3. Run `pnpm i` in the root directory to install the dependencies
+3. Run `pnpm i` in the root directory
 4. Adjust the AWS account IDs in the README.md file to your own AWS account IDs
 5. Adjust the infra/app.ts file with:
    - The AWS accounts for production and development.
    - Domain name and subdomain name for the project.
 You can use '' as the subdomain name if you want the app to be accessible at the root domain.
    - Certificate ARNs for the project.
-These certificates  must be in us-east-1 and have a wildcard that spans the entire domain name plus the root domain (if you use '' as the subdomain name).
+These certificates  must have a wildcard that spans the entire domain name plus the root domain (if you use '' as the subdomain name).
 6. Create secrets in Secrets Manager, with the names from the infra/app.ts file (see Secret Structure section below).
 7. Create new Sentry and Mixpanel projects.
 Plug in the DSN and tokens into the secrets.
 8. Create a new Postman workspace, update the link at the bottom of the README.md file and plug the workspace ID in the secrets.